Richard F. Thompson

 Richard Frederick Thompson (September 6, 1930 – September 16, 2014) was an American behavioral neuroscientist.
 He was the William M. Keck Professor of Psychology and Biological Sciences at the University of Southern California, with a parallel appointment as professor of neurology.
-Thompson was known for his groundbreaking work on learning and memory and his work on the cerebellum was seminal in showing its implication in classical conditioning.
+Thompson was known for his work on learning and memory.
+His graduate student, David A. McCormick discovered that the cerebellum was critical in learning and performance in classical conditioning.
 During his career, he served as editor-in-chief of the scientific journals Physiological Psychology, Journal of Comparative and Physiological Psychology, and Behavioral Neuroscience.

 Life and education

-Thompson was born in Portland, Oregon and obtained a bachelor's degree in psychology from Reed College and a master's and PhD in psychology from the University of Wisconsin–Madison.
-Thompson died in Los Angeles, California.
+Thompson was born in Portland, Oregon and obtained a bachelor's degree in psychology from Reed College and a master's and PhD in psychology from the University of Wisconsin–Madison, before dying in Los Angeles, California.

-Influence
+Publications

 Thompson published 450 research papers, which, according to the Web of Science, have been cited nearly over 23,000 times, giving him an h-index of 80.
-In 1967, Thompson also authored Foundations of Physiological Psychology (New York, Harper & Row, ISBN 978-0063565227), which "revolutionized the way that behavioral neuroscience was presented and learned".
+In 1967, he authored Foundations of Physiological Psychology (New York, Harper & Row, ISBN 978-0063565227), which "revolutionized the way that behavioral neuroscience was presented and learned".
+His other publications included The Brain: A Neuroscience Primer (New York, W. W. Norton, ISBN 0716723387), first published in 1985.